logo-lakshmshree

 1Y Return (%)3Y Return (%)5Y Return (%)

-• Rising Population and Food Demand: India’s population is expected to cross 1.45 billion in 2025, driving a surge in food and commodity demand.
-This continuous need ensures consistent growth for companies involved in fertilizers, seeds, and food processing — the very foundation of agriculture stocks in India.
+• Rising Population and Food Demand: India’s population is expected to cross 1.47 billion in 2026, driving a surge in food and commodity demand.
+This continuous need ensures consistent growth for companies involved in fertilizers, seeds, and food processing, the very foundation of agriculture stocks in India.

 • Government Push Toward Agri-Infrastructure: The government’s increased spending on rural infrastructure, irrigation, and digital agriculture under schemes like PM-Kisan and Agri Infra Fund has opened new opportunities for listed agri-companies.
 This steady policy support directly boosts agriculture sector stocks and strengthens investor confidence.

-• Export Opportunities and Global Demand: India’s agri-exports are projected to cross USD 60 billion by 2025–26, driven by the global demand for rice, spices, and processed foods.
+• Export Opportunities and Global Demand: India’s agri-exports are projected to cross USD 60 billion. driven by the global demand for rice, spices, and processed foods.
 Leading players like Coromandel International and UPL Ltd are expanding exports, further enhancing their profitability and market reach.

 Factors to Consider Before Investing in Agriculture Stocks